uncosoft/mopub-unity-sdk/README.md

 To file an issue with our team please email [support@mopub.com](mailto:support@mopub.com).

-## New in This Version (4.16.1 - September 8, 2017)
+## New in This Version (4.17.0 - September 28, 2017)
-- The MoPub Unity Plugin is now fully open source!
-Please see below for details and building instructions.
+- Rewarded Ads can now send up optional custom data through the server completion url.
+See [`MoPub.showRewardedVideo (string, string)`](https://github.com/mopub/mopub-unity-sdk/blob/c6b1f9f21a91cb757ef3ef58d81b76e615e1f97a/unity/MoPubUnityPlugin/Assets/MoPub/MoPub.cs#L348).
+- Several improvements to the Sample Scene, including better layout, error cleanup, more details on failures, and showing the versions of the running Plugin and SDK.
-- This release does not change the SDK compatibility; the Plugin is still compatible with version 4.16.1 of the MoPub Android SDK and version 4.16.0 of the MoPub iOS SDK.
+- The MoPub Unity Plugin is now compatible with version 4.17.0 of the MoPub Android SDK and version 4.17.0 of the MoPub iOS SDK.

 Please view the [changelog](https://github.com/mopub/mopub-unity-sdk/blob/master/CHANGELOG.md) for a complete list of additions, fixes, and enhancements in all releases.